Becoming You With Julie

 • ¼ cup tahini, adjust to taste

-• ¼ cup tablespoons fresh-squeezed lemon juice
+• ¼ cup fresh-squeezed lemon juice

 • 1 clove garlic, minced